paulirish/dotfiles/README.md

 * commit/push changes you want.
 * you can also hypothetically cherry-pick commits from me and mathias and our fork ecosystem.

+#### shell

+This repo contains config for bash, zsh, and fish.
+As of March 2016, I'm using fish shell mostly, but fall back to bash once in a while.
+The bash and zsh stuff are both well maintained; zsh, less so.

 ## my favorite parts.